hpungsan/cooksite/README.md

 # Garnish - ANTH 220 Final Design Project Demo Site

-Welcome to the demo site for **Garnish**—an innovative app designed to inspire people to cook, share recipes, and connect with a vibrant community.
+Demo site for **Garnish**—an innovative app designed to inspire people to cook, share recipes, and connect with a vibrant community.
 Garnish combines gamification, social features, and rewards to make cooking an engaging, fun, and social experience.
 This repository hosts the Next.js demo site for showcasing the final design concepts of the Garnish app as part of the ANTH 220 Final Design Project.

 This project is built with [Next.js](https://nextjs.org) and was initialized with [`create-next-app`](https://nextjs.org/docs/app/api-reference/cli/create-next-app) to facilitate a smooth development workflow.